 * Please note that you should use this way only to reinstall your client and reinstall it to the same location it is already installed.
 Or all your user data and games will be lost.

-2) In the list of results, click Check for updates or Windows Update.
+1) Type “update“ in the search box on the taskbar.
+Then click Check for updates or Windows Update.

 3) Click Check for updates*.